AmericasDrones - Latest News, Features & Expert OpinionLand

 ‘Robotic Swiss Army Knife’

-HDT emphasized that the Hunter Wolf’s specifications “align perfectly” with the US Army’s S-MET objectives and are supported by over 12 years of the firm’s experience with innovative military projects.
+HDT emphasized that the Hunter Wolf’s specifications “align perfectly” with the US Army’s S-MET objectives and are supported by the firm’s over 12 years of experience with innovative military projects.

 “The Hunter WOLF is a mature TRL-9 solution that provides reliable, state-of-the-art technology, reducing the weight burden on warfighters while delivering multi-mission capability and flexibility for commanders and their formations,” HDT Global CEO and President Kevin McSweeney explained.